francisco-linux/loiane.github.io/_posts/2017-09-04-continuous-integration-with-angular-cli-travis-ci-firebase-greenkeeper-github.md

 <img src="/assets/images/2017/angular-travis-firebase-04.jpg">

 Since the Angular CLI production build requires a special command (`ng build`) we will tell Travis CI how we want the production build to be created.
-So we will change the repo settings to only run the build after we have the `.travis.yml` create
+So we will change the repo settings to only run the build after we have the `.travis.yml` created.

-- if you do not see the settings tab you can go to "More Options" - it can take a few seconds before it is displayed after we enable the repository:
+> if you do not see the settings tab you can go to "More Options" - it can take a few seconds before it is displayed after we enable the repository:

 <img src="/assets/images/2017/angular-travis-firebase-05.jpg">